 I think this was a great experience for the kids, while interesting and enjoyable for us adults.
 I’d recommend a trip like this for anyone.
 It gave the kids another perspective on the world, while being hands-on fun.
 It’s nice when vacations can be restful, yet open the mind to other possibilities in life!

 This article was posted on Friday, September 7th, 2007 at 2:58 pm and is filed under Countries & Cultures, Mama Lisa, Pennsylvania, Photos, Traveling, USA, Visiting a Farm.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 8 Responses to “24 Hours on a Dairy Farm”